by Joe Donovan & Becky Hansis-O’Neill, Sr Exhibit Designer / Director of Creative Services July 22nd, 2019

 Watch the video: https://www.youtube.com/watch?v=xHaadRHzmvc?rel=0

-In total, the project includes 6 interactive exhibits, 1 presentation system, 2 themed penguin viewing areas, 1 dedicated themed exhibit space, 1 donor wall installation, interpretive signage, 2 vitrine display cases, architectural finishes, and themed exhibit fabrication.
+In total, the project includes a half-dozen interactive exhibits, two themed penguin viewing areas, a dedicated themed exhibit space, a donor wall installation, interpretive signage, vitrine display cases, a presentation system, architectural finishes, and themed exhibit fabrication.
 Ideum developed all custom software for the exhibits and integrated AV solutions, and in addition to being deeply involved in the exhibit fabrication process, Ideum provided design and narrative direction, project supervision, and interpretive content consultation.

 Ideum directed and assembled a team that included long-time collaborator S2 Associates to help develop this unique exhibition.
 Creating these experiences showcased the exceptional talents of our diverse team of designers, developers, and hardware specialists—including 3 UNM alumni who played key roles in bringing the project to life.
 Ideum thanks everyone who helped make this memorable project a reality!